machineware-gmbh/vcml/doc/logging.md

 ----
 ## Logging Output
 In order to actually see log messages, you need a publisher backend that will receive the messages and display them in some form.
-MWR currently provides three backends:
+Libmwr currently provides three backends:

 * `mwr::publishers::terminal`: write the log message to `stderr` using color if available.
 * `mwr::publishers::file`: write log messages to a file specified during construction.